The Green Hornet (TV series): Production

 Despite character co-creator George W. Trendle's failed efforts to generate interest in a Green Hornet TV series in 1951 and 1958, it was not until the success of ABC's 1960s Batman series that the network decided to adapt the venerable radio and movie-serial character.
 The task was taken on by William Dozier who produced and narrated the series.
 The series stars Van Williams as the Green Hornet and introduced martial artist Bruce Lee to American television audiences as his partner, Kato.

 Unlike the campy and humorous Batman series, The Green Hornet was played straight.
 Though it was canceled after one season, Lee became a major star of martial arts movies.
 Lee's popularity in Hong Kong, where he was raised, was such that the show was marketed there as The Kato Show.
 It was Lee's insistence that Kato be played as a martial artist—rather than an American-style fisticuffs fighter—that pushed the directors to rethink the character's portrayal.
-The Green Hornet was the first time broad swaths of the American public saw true martial arts fighting, and led to its increasing popularity.
+The Green Hornet was the first time broad swaths of the American public saw true martial arts fighting and this led to its increasing popularity.
 Indeed, Van Williams took lessons from Lee so that he could do some of the increasingly popular moves as well.

 The Green Hornet and Kato also appear in three episodes of Batman; "The Spell of Tut" (as a brief cameo) and "A Piece of the Action"/"Batman's Satisfaction", with Reid mentioning that he and Bruce Wayne had been acquaintances and rivals since childhood.
-Though other characters in the story are all led to believe wrongly that the Green Hornet and Kato are villains, as on The Green Hornet, Roger C. Carmel played the real villain, who called himself Colonel Gumm.
+Though other characters in the story are all led to believe wrongly that the Green Hornet & Kato are villains, as on The Green Hornet, Roger C. Carmel played the real villain, who called himself Colonel Gumm.